 The Big-Int data type that I created was designed to store large values in C-style arrays, where each index held 3 digit values at different memory addresses.
 It was very difficult to be able to delete and allocate memory at the appropriate times, especially when implementing the copy constructor and = operator.
 This project drastically improved my knowledge and understanding various concepts regarding memory.
 Definitely had some late nights with this one.

-August 2023 to Present
+August 2023 to 2025

 Proficient: